Application-Defined Receive Side Dispatching on the NIC: Evaluation

 \subsection{Integration with RocksDB}

-\Para{Workloads.} We choose RocksDB~\cite{rocksdb} v7.9.2, a wide-deployed in-memory key-value store, as our application service to serve GET requests.
+\Para{Workloads.} We choose RocksDB~\cite{rocksdb} v7.9.2, a wide-deployed in-memory key-value store, as our application service to serve GET messages.
 We configure RocksDB to be backed by a 4G {\it tmpfs} folder.
 It pre-loads 3.14 million 62-byte keys with 64-byte values.
-Keys are evenly partitioned into 24 ranges, which are equally assigned to each application thread.
-From the traffic generator, within each partition, request keys follow a Zipfian distribution with Zipfian parameter equal to 0.9.
-The dispatch rules evenly map the keys of 24 partitions to the configured number of application threads.
+Keys are evenly partitioned into 48 ranges, which are then equally assigned to each application thread.
+From the traffic generator, within each partition, message keys follow a Zipfian distribution with a Zipfian parameter equal to 0.9.
+The dispatch rules evenly map the keys of messages to the configured number of application threads.
 We test the end-to-end throughput and latency, where numbers are reported from the traffic generator and averaged for 5 runs.

-\Para{Baselines.} On top of RSS, we build software RSD dispatcher as baselines.\footnote{Software RSD dispatcher implements a straw-man match against the configured rules in a for loop in each skip-and-check.} The IPC mechanisms between the dispatcher and application threads are (1) DPDK RTE Ring~\cite{dpdk}; (2) a state-of-the-art (\ie SPRIGHT~\cite{spright}) approach that leverages eBPF; (3) UNIX Domain Socket (UDS).
-For all the baselines, as our CPU only has 14 cores on a single NUMA node, we fix the number of dispatchers to 4, and the number of application threads to 8.
-This experimental setting gives the best performance in our test. \sysname uses the same amount of CPU cores, which is 12.
+\Para{Setup.} As our CPU only has 14 cores on a single NUMA node, for the baselines, we fix the number of dispatchers to 4, and the number of application threads to 8.
+This experimental setting gives the best performance for all the baselines in our test.
+For comparison, \sysname uses the same amount of CPU cores, which is 12.

-Figure~\ref{expfig:rocksdb_skip} and~\ref{expfig:rocksdb_rule} demonstrate that \sysname is able to offload varied dispatch rules efficiently.
-In terms of achieved throughput, as we can observe from Figure~\ref{expfig:qn_rocksdb_skip_tput} and Figure~\ref{expfig:qn_rocksdb_rule_tput}, \sysname averagely outperforms DPDK, eBPF and UDS by 3.6$\times$, 7$\times$, 10$\times$ and 3.1$\times$, 6.5$\times$, 9.5$\times$, respectively.
+Figures~\ref{expfig:rocksdb_skip} and~\ref{expfig:rocksdb_rule} demonstrate that \sysname is able to offload varied dispatch rules efficiently.
+In terms of achieved throughput, as we can observe from Figure~\ref{expfig:qn_rocksdb_skip_tput} and Figure~\ref{expfig:qn_rocksdb_rule_tput}, \sysname outperforms DPDK, eBPF and UDS by 3.69$\times$, 7.15$\times$, 9.22$\times$ and 3.12$\times$, 6.6$\times$, 8.64$\times$, respectively.
 The more complex dispatch rules are, the more performance gain is achieved by \sysname.
 This is because CAM's inherent feature allows it to match against multiple (\eg tens in our case) entries in a single cycle---unlike software dispatch.